cotonne/bbl-crafting-secure-softwares/README.en.md

 Are you ready to be the new **Netflipster**?
 Yes?
 Then, let's go!
 But, brace yourself, hackers are coming!

-## Constraints

-Only the file with the entry point function (the file "Main") can be modified.

 ## The app

 The app is a simple command-line application.